by Marion Marks

 I have a hard time determining where the truth begins and the political rhetoric starts because so many highly valued citizens have a vested interest in one candidate over another.
 Truths are hard to decipher.
 We are less than nine days from final voting, and PAC money continues to flood the media messages.
 Stewart appears to be just a standard-issue political exaggerator based on PAC messaging, because he doesn’t really say ANYTHING on camera – It’s ALL FEEL GOOD because things will change!
 The changes some expect Stewart to bring seems to require that the whole district attorney’s office will be cleared of “racists and bigots.”
 No one I know thinks the office is that bad.

 If some national campaign messages are seen as Donald Trump theater, the local campaign for DA seems more like a theater of the absurd if we must differentiate the candidate experiences when they were in the Caddo DA’s office.
 Stewart served as a leader for Caddo DA Paul Carmouche prior to his career move to the bench.
 No doubt his experience as a judge gives him insight into necessary changes, but he certainly cannot flip the department as quickly as some would hope.
 And Dhu Thompson has articulated many changes that he would make – quite similar to those Stewart claims are necessary.
+When it comes to businesses there are business attorneys in Raleigh, in case there is need for legal aid.

 Too many people depend on the stability of the district attorney’s office for business and criminal justice continuity and the majority of cases in Caddo Parish will not be affected whichever candidate wins.
 The fact is that voters will determine what kind of person we really want the DA to be based more on reputation and family rather than actual experiences, philosophy and a plan that has been well detailed.
+In terms of crimes there are criminal defense lawyers from Mirsky Law Firm that can help provide legal aid as well.

 Voters will choose a mission statement or pick a winning public relations message to rewrite our self-image or what we wish Caddo Parish to be in the next ten years based changes in the DA’s office.
 The broad brush has painted less than a complete picture voters should expect this close to voting.